Casper-Guo/Armchair-Strategist/README.md

 All data sourced from the [FastF1](https://github.com/theOehrly/Fast-F1) package.

 ### Data Availability
-Data from all the races beginning in the 2018 season are available.
+Data from all races beginning in the 2018 season, excluding test sessions, are available.
 This repository will be regularly updated during the F1 season.

 You can use `data_loading.ipynb` and `data_transformation.ipynb` to renew your local data.